 Supplements were part of his diet, as being essential for the muscle building side.
 Most commonly he would consume two protein drinks a day.
 Along with the protein powder, other ingredients he would mix into the drinks included eggs, non-instant powdered milk, wheat germ, peanut butter, bananas, brewers yeast, inositol and granular lechitin.
 He also took regular vitamin and mineral supplements.

-Any fans of this Martial Arts hero will know that he suffered a serious back injury which temporarily paralyzed part of his lower body.
+Any fans of this Martial Arts hero will know that he suffered a serious back injury which temporarily paralysed part of his lower body.
 He was told by doctors he would never fight again.
-However so the suprise of his health advisors Bruce made an incredible recovery and it is beleived that this would never have been achieved if it was not for his fantastic physical attributes which he would never have had without what we call today - 'The Bruce Lee Diet'.
+However so the surprise of his health advisor Bruce made an incredible recovery and it is believed that this would never have been achieved if it was not for his fantastic physical attributes which he would never have had without what we call today - 'The Bruce Lee Diet'.

 For more Bruce Lee Diet Tips

 Bruce wrote extensively about his diet and fitness regime in his books, in particular The Art of Expressing the Human Body goes into great detail.